-Written on another forum and updated after further input:
+Written on another forum and updated after further input; edited again on 12/29/17.

-1) 1 Peter 2:5 suggests an ongoing progression that started in the first century and evidently continues in the here and now (21st century): καὶ αὐτοὶ ὡς λίθοι ζῶντες οἰκοδομεῖσθε οἶκος πνευματικὸς εἰς ἱεράτευμα ἅγιον ἀνενέγκαι πνευματικὰς θυσίας. . .
+1) 1 Peter 2:5 suggests an ongoing progression that started in the first century CE and evidently continues now: καὶ αὐτοὶ ὡς λίθοι ζῶντες οἰκοδομεῖσθε οἶκος πνευματικὸς εἰς ἱεράτευμα ἅγιον ἀνενέγκαι πνευματικὰς θυσίας. . .
 (NA28)

-2) Exodus 19:4-6 seems to communicate the idea that Israel had the opportunity to become a nation of kings-priests, if they proved obedient to the Torah.
-The production of a royal priesthood would take place by means of their adherence to Jehovah's law (mediated through Moses), it appears.
-But the law (Torah) would lead them to Christ in harmony with Galatians 3:24ff.
+2) Exodus 19:4-6 seems to communicate the idea that Israel had the opportunity to become a nation of kings-priests, if they obeyed the Torah: the production of a royal priesthood would take place by adherence to Jehovah's law (mediated through Moses).
+But the law (Torah) would lead Israel to Christ in harmony with Galatians 3:24ff.

 3) In the case of fleshly Israel, I see the kingly and priestly offices as likely compossibles if they proved obedient; at the very least, some natural Israelites would have been perpetual kings in the nation and others would have constituted age-abiding priests.
 Compare Isaiah 49:6-7; 61:6; 66:21-22.
 But all hinged on their acceptance of God's Son.